jeanchlopez/sysbench-container/README.md

 Two versions of the container image are available from my personal Quay repository:

-. quay.io/vcppds7878/sysbench:original  Initial container image with only preset scripts. **DEPRECATED** . quay.io/vcppds7878/sysbench:variable  Latest container image with both preset scripts and generic script
+- quay.io/vcppds7878/sysbench:original  Initial container image with only preset scripts. **DEPRECATED**
+- quay.io/vcppds7878/sysbench:bench64   Latest container image with both preset scripts and generic script

-Note that the `variable` tag version uses CentOS Stream as a base and provides better security.
+Note that the `bench64` tag version uses CentOS Stream as a base and provides better security.
+Hence the deprecated `original` tag.

 ## Variable version

-The file `/tmp/file-generic.sh` has been preloaded into the container image to provide you with the ability to pass prep and run time parameters easily.
+The file `/tmp/file-generic.sh` has been preloaded into the container image to provide you with the ability to pass prepare and run time parameters easily.

 ```
       containers: